antpearson/Mixd-CSS-Framework/README.md

 - Place **all** JavaScript here with plugins at the top and in the section below.
 Javascript will be minified/compressed upon launch
 - To minimise http requests, **do not load in any additional JavaScript files**.
 Place all Javascript into `all.js`
 - [Modernizr](http://modernizr.com/) is included to determine browser capabilities and provide appropriate fallbacks
-- [Selectivizr](http://selectivizr.com/) is included to add attribute / pseudo selector support in old IE
+- [Selectivizr](http://selectivizr.com/) is included to add attribute/pseudo selector support in old IE
 - Other plugins in operation by default are [jQuery Placeholder](https://github.com/mathiasbynens/jquery-placeholder), [FitVids](http://fitvidsjs.com/) and [ExpandingTextareas](https://github.com/bgrins/ExpandingTextareas)